Clostridioides difficile infection

 Antibiotics, antiprotozoals and other treatments including probiotics and antibodies (Anti-C. difficile globulin) have been used singly or in combination with varying degrees of success in treating C. difficile infection.
 In extreme cases, where complications of C. difficile (such as fulminant colitis or toxic megacolon) threaten the patient’s life, surgery may be needed.
 Although surgery removes the affected segments of the colon, it does not remove the underlying C. difficile infection.

 Faecal microbiota implantation (FMT) introduces healthy microbial flora (either cultured in the lab or from another healthy human subject) into the colon.
 It can be delivered through many means including colonoscopy or by enema, thus, bypassing the acidic environment of the stomach.
-Though the name sounds undesirable, this therapy has been found to be a safe and efficacious treatment for Clostridium difficile infection in numerous studies1,2 although it is yet to be approved on a widespread scale3,4.
+Though the name sounds undesirable, this therapy has been found to be a safe and efficacious treatment for C. difficile infection in numerous studies1,2 although it is yet to be approved on a widespread scale3,4.

 Further Reading